zetaron/github-hook-receiver/README.md

 ```

 ## Configuration
-The image ships with a [`secret-wrapper`](https://github.com/zetaron/github-hook-receiver/blob/master/secret-wrapper) which allows you to automatically configure your container instance - not the System Environment, except if you are deploying through the `deployment-queue-worker` and the used `WORKER_IMAGE` supports it.
+The image ships with a [`secret-wrapper`](https://github.com/zetaron/github-hook-receiver/blob/master/secret-wrapper) which allows you to automatically configure your container instance - not the System Environment, except if you are deploying through the `deployment-queue-worker`.

 System Environment Variables when using `docker-compose`:
 - **GITHUB_HOOK_RECEIVER_SECRETS_VOLUME_NAME**